nienkedekker/Front-Trends-2017/README.md

 # Adam Morse: The past and future of designing interfaces
 Very interesting, hard to summarize.
 Watch the video!

 TL;DW: data is difficult and humans tend to make a lot of mistakes when working with data.
 We're not too good at it.
-A possible line of defense is modularity: breaking down a complex thin into understandable things might just help us avoid errors.
+A possible line of defense is modularity: breaking down a complex thing into understandable things might just help us avoid errors.

 A simple component can have thousands of states.
 And that's what computers should be for: see these states.
 That's not a human task.
 Seeing and testing all possible states of components would make any developer's life easier.